akshypalanisamy/Tendance/README.md

 ![Screenshot](/Screenshots/poster.png)

-Try the initial prototype app: https://play.google.com/store/apps/details?id=app.team.tendatesting
+Try the initial app prototype: https://play.google.com/store/apps/details?id=app.team.tendatesting

 For a full demo of the application please contact one of the contributors.